IainKnox/tetris-javascript/README.md

 Credits
-A big shout out to my mentor, Cans for guding me through the process and offering assistance when neccesary to point me in the right direction.
+A big shout out to my mentor, Cans for guiding me through the process and offering assistance when neccessary to point me in the right direction.

 The community on Slack, the help and feedback a student is able to receive from the peers and alumni is a really invaluable tool to have.